 A resultProvenance object MAY contain a property named conversionSources whose value is an array of one or more unique (§3.7.2) physicalLocation objects (§3.26).

-If the result object (§3.24) containing this resultProvenance object was produced by a converter, and if the analysis tool whose output was converted to SARIF produced any per-result files for this result, then the physicalLocation objects in the array SHALL specify the relevant portions of the per-result files for this result.
+If theResult was produced by a converter, and if the analysis tool whose output was converted to SARIF produced any per-result files for this result, then the physicalLocation objects in the array SHALL specify the relevant portions of the per-result files for this result.

 Otherwise (that is, if the run object was not produced by a converter, or if there were no per-run files for this result), then if conversionProvenance is present, its value SHALL be an empty array.